Fish579/age-calculator/README.md

     </ol>

 <h2 id="license">Author</h2>
     <p>This project is written by Fitsum Tesfu.
+Feel free to use, modify, and distribute it as you like.

 <h2 id="acknowledgments">Acknowledgments</h2>